-- (10) With our purchase of the Series B Convertible Preferred Stock of TetraVitae Bioscience, Inc., we received the right to purchase, at a price of \$2.63038528 per share, a number of shares in the Series C financing equal to the number of shares of Series B Preferred Stock purchased.
-The ability to exercise this right is contingent on TetraVitae Bioscience completing successfully a subsequent round of financing. - (11) The aggregate cost for federal income tax purposes of investments in non-controlled affiliated companies is \$59,493,753.
-The gross unrealized appreciation based on the tax cost for these securities is \$20,523,394.
-The gross unrealized depreciation based on the tax cost for these securities is \$18,553,326. - (12) Initial investment was made during 2010. - (13) On February 28, 2008, Lifco, Inc., merged with CFX Battery, Inc. The surviving entity was CFX Battery, Inc. On February 24, 2010, CFX Battery, Inc., changed its name to Contour Energy Systems, Inc. - (14) D-Wave Systems, Inc., is located and is doing business primarily in Canada.
+- (9) Cobalt Technologies, Inc., also does business as Cobalt Biofuels. - (10) On June 9, 2010, Ensemble Discovery Corporation changed its name to Ensemble Therapeutics Corporation.
+With our investment in a convertible bridge note issued by Ensemble Therapeutics, we received a warrant to purchase a number of shares of the class of stock sold in the next financing of Ensemble Therapeutics equal to \$149,539.57 divided by the price per share of the class of stock sold in the next financing of Ensemble Therapeutics.
+The ability to exercise this warrant is, therefore, contingent on Ensemble Therapeutics completing successfully a subsequent round of financing.
+This warrant shall expire and no longer be exercisable on September 10, 2015.
+The cost basis of this warrant is \$89.86. - (11) With our purchase of the Series B Convertible Preferred Stock of TetraVitae Bioscience, Inc., we received the right to purchase, at a price of \$2.63038528 per share, a number of shares in the Series C financing equal to the number of shares of Series B Preferred Stock purchased.
+The ability to exercise this right is contingent on TetraVitae Bioscience completing successfully a subsequent round of financing. - (12) The aggregate cost for federal income tax purposes of investments in non-controlled affiliated companies is \$51,536,674.
+The gross unrealized appreciation based on the tax cost for these securities is \$6,024,080.
+The gross unrealized depreciation based on the tax cost for these securities is \$16,582,099. - (13) Initial investment was made during 2010. - (14) On February 28, 2008, Lifco, Inc., merged with CFX Battery, Inc. The surviving entity was CFX Battery, Inc. On February 24, 2010, CFX Battery, Inc., changed its name to Contour Energy Systems, Inc. - (15) D-Wave Systems, Inc., is located and is doing business primarily in Canada.
 We invested in D-Wave Systems, Inc., through D-Wave USA, a Delaware company.
 Our investment is denominated in Canadian dollars and is subject to foreign currency translation.
-See "Note 3.
-Summary of Significant Accounting Policies." - (15) On July 11, 2010, NanoGram was acquired for an undisclosed amount.
-Holders of common stock did not receive any proceeds from this transaction. - (16) The aggregate cost for federal income tax purposes of investments in controlled affiliated companies is \$7,871,243.
-The gross unrealized appreciation based on the tax cost for these securities is \$0.
-The gross unrealized depreciation based on the tax cost for these securities is \$1,972,811. - (17) The aggregate cost for federal income tax purposes of our U.S. government securities is \$45,948,517.
+See Note 3.
+Summary of Significant Accounting Policies. - (16) Warrants expired unexercised subsequent to September 30, 2010. - (17) The aggregate cost for federal income tax purposes of investments in controlled affiliated companies is \$9,380,567.
+The gross unrealized appreciation based on the tax cost for these securities is \$523,808.
+The gross unrealized depreciation based on the tax cost for these securities is \$1,472,811. - (18) The aggregate cost for federal income tax purposes of our U.S. government securities is \$43,861,592.
 The gross unrealized appreciation on the tax cost for these securities is \$0.
-The gross unrealized depreciation on the tax cost of these securities is \$17,782.
+The gross unrealized depreciation on the tax cost of these securities is \$1,248.